 Assessor Qualifications, Training, and Scoring Reliability

-3(a) The selects potential assessors for the centralized scoring option.
+3(a) The model sponsor selects potential assessors for the centralized scoring option.
 The program selects potential assessors for the local scoring option that meets selection criteria established by the Commission.
 The selection criteria include but are not limited to administrative expertise in the content areas assessed within the APA.
-The model sponsor is responsible for training, calibration and scoring reliability for all assessors in both local and centralized scoring options.
+The model sponsor is responsible for training, calibration, and scoring reliability for all assessors in both local and centralized scoring options.
 All potential APA assessors must pass initial training and calibration prior to scoring and must remain calibrated throughout the scoring process.

 Staff Recommendation: